sagemath/trac_to_gh/Issue 5527.md

 # Issue 5527: more improvements to Sphinx documentation of sr.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5527

 Original creator: mvngu